▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 Loosens phlegm

-Prescription NAC breaks up thick mucus in lung conditions, and oral NAC modestly reduces COPD flare-ups.
-A long-established respiratory use.
+Prescription NAC breaks up thick mucus in lung disease; oral NAC modestly reduces COPD flare-ups.
+A long-established respiratory use worldwide.

 Why it works for both